kodecocodes/i9t/app-thinning/app-thinning.markdown

 # Chapter _: App Thinning

 Kicking yourself that you didn't drop the extra dinero to multiply your iOS device's disk storage size by a factor of 2?
-Well, don't be!
-Apple is now taking a more frugal approach to how apps can be stored on your device!
+Well, don't!
+Apple is now taking a more frugal approach to how apps can be stored on your device.

-Back in the days of iOS 8, Apple began pushing developers to adopt a universal approach for building across devices.
-UISplitViewControllers, Trait Collections, and (a more respectable) Auto Layout led to a seamless experience for the iOS developer to build universal application for both iPhone & iPad.
+When iOS 8 was introduced along with the iPhone 6 and 6 Plus and their new screen sizes, Apple began pushing developers to adopt a more universal approach to building across devices.
+Adaptive Layout, Trait Collections, Universal UISplitViewControllers, and (a more respectable) Auto Layout led to a seamless experience for the iOS developer to build universal application for both iPhone & iPad.

-However, packaging a universal app with device-specific content is rather wasteful... look at all chart below to see at the wasted 1s and 0s being stored on your device never to be used.
+However, packaging a universal app with device-specific content has a huge impact to the bundle size of your app.
+Look at the chart below to see all the 1s and 0s being stored on your device never to be used.

 [NOTE TO EDITOR: Breakdown chart needed here...]

-Fortunately, in iOS 9, Apple has introduced several solutions to circumvent this problem:
+Fortunately, in iOS 9, Apple has introduced several solutions to address this problem:

-- **App Slicing:** When downloading an app from the App Store in iOS 9, Apple will compile resources and executable architecture into variants specific to each device.
-The device will only download the variant specific to its architecture, Size classes, screen scaling, etc. resulting in content only the device will actually use.
+- **App Slicing:** When you submit your iOS 9 binary to the App Store, Apple will compile resources and executable architecture into variants specific to each device.
+Devices will only download the variant specific to their traits, meaning they only get content they will use.
+Traits include graphics capabilities, architecture, size classes, screen scaling, and more.
-- **On Demand Resources:** Resources for an application that are downloaded as needed and can be removed if the iOS device needs to make room for other storage on disk.
+- **On Demand Resources:** Application resources are downloaded as needed and can be removed if the iOS device needs to make room for other resources.
-- **Bitcode:** An intermediate representation that is sent along with your app when submitting to the App Store.
-This allows Apple to re-optimize your app as future optimizations are made on their end without you having to resubmit your app to the App Store.
+- **Bitcode:** An intermediate representation can be sent along with your app when submitting to the App Store.
+This allows Apple to re-optimize your app as future optimizations are made on their end without you having to resubmit to the App Store.

 Packaged together, these techniques are known as **App Thinning**.